Wil Anderson: Podcasts

 Anderson has created a number of podcasts, including TOFOP, a comedy podcast with friend and actor Charlie Clausen; FOFOP, where he chats with "Guest Charlies" in lieu of Clausen; Wilosophy, where he interviews guests about their life philosophies; and 2 Guys 1 Cup, an Australian rules football podcast with Clausen.
 He has also expressed interest in starting a Survivor recap podcast entitled Outwil, Outplay, Outlast.

 TOFOP (Thirty Odd Foot of Pod) debuted in 2010 as a weekly podcast in which Anderson and Clausen discussed a variety of subjects, including film, popular culture, sport, personal anecdotes, and detailed discussions on bizarre hypothetical situations.
 Following significant media coverage in June 2012, TOFOP rose to become the most popular comedy podcast in Australia.
 In September 2012, the podcast was placed on hiatus as a result of Clausen gaining a starring role as Zac MacGuire in popular Australian soap opera Home and Away.
 The podcast resumed in June 2014.
 In February 2013, Anderson launched the spin-off podcast FOFOP.

 Anderson launched his Wilosophy podcast in December 2014.
 The inaugural episode featured Todd Sampson, while subsequent guests include Judith Lucy, John Safran, Felicity Ward, Osher Günsberg, Jarrod McKenna, Annabel Crabb, Marc Maron, Dee Madigan, Nazeem Hussain, Corinne Grant, Namila Benson and Karl Kruszelnicki.
 Wilosphy has, over the second half of 2018, released compilation episodes with themes such as religion, comedy and mental health.
 These episodes take clips from past Wilosophy episodes and compile them based on subject matter.

 In a January 2015 episode of podcast TOFOP, Anderson recalled his first Logie Awards ceremony, held in 2008, when he garnered controversy for his live tweets from the event.
 Anderson explained that he has never been a fan of the event, as he believes that a large number of other causes for celebration exist in Australia that never receive the recognition they deserve.

-In 2020 he was a guest on the podcast The West Wing Thing.
-Wil is also a frequent guest on The Dollop with Dave Anthony and Gareth Reynolds.
+In 2020, he was a guest on the podcast The West Wing Thing.
+Wil is also a frequent guest on The Dollop with Dave Anthony and Gareth Reynolds, having appeared in 26 episodes as of October, 2024.

 Books

-In 2006, Anderson published his first book: Survival of the Dumbest, a comedic collection of rants and observations drawn largely from his 'Sunday Roast' columns in the Sunday Telegraph andSunday Herald-Sun.
+In 2006, Anderson published his first book: Survival of the Dumbest, a comedic collection of rants and observations drawn largely from his 'Sunday Roast' columns in the Sunday Telegraph and Sunday Herald-Sun.
 This was followed by a similar book, Friendly Fire, in 2009.
 In 2022, Anderson published I Am NOT Fine, Thanks, a political memoir and comedic reflection upon the preceding years, largely consisting of the same material as his 2022 show, Wilogical.